I like writing about fruit trees in Arizona where heat & alkaline soil make gardening challenging. I have 20 years of experience to share.

-Apricot trees do not require another tree to pollinate —they are self-pollinating, so a single tree can produce its own fruit.
+Apricot trees do not require another tree to pollinate; they are self-pollinating, so a single tree can produce its own fruit.
 Because of this, a huge yard is not necessary.
-Basically, if you have enough room to accommodate its umbrella, you can grow apricots.
+Basically, if you have enough room to accommodate the tree's umbrella, you can grow apricots.

 Apricots usually do best in dry climates.
 For those of you in an area with clay soil, an apricot will do well.
-I live in Arizona and the tree does well with a soil mixture 1/3 screened natural soil, 1/3 sand, and 1/3 topsoil.
+I live in Arizona and the tree does well with a soil mixture of 1/3 screened natural soil, 1/3 sand, and 1/3 topsoil.
 A mixture of natural soil and topsoil is cited in most articles as OK for apricots growing in northern climes.
-It's best to check with a local nursery about what variety of apricot grows best in you area.
+It's best to check with a local nursery about what variety of apricot grows best in your area.

 Late winter is the time to fertilize your apricot tree.
 There are generic nitrogen fertilizers available at home and garden centers suitable for apricots.
 Usually these fertilizers include phosphorus and potassium supplements.
 Read the instructions on the package to determine how much to use.

 The key thing about care is that you thin the tree when the fruit comes in.
-Most reference works recommend 1 1/2 inches to 2 inches between fruit.
+Most reference works recommend 1.5–2 inches between fruit.
 This is important to many people because they want a good-sized piece of fruit.
 Thinning should be done when you see the bud and stone shape.

 Watering, of course, is part of the care for your apricot tree.
-When newly transplanted and young (1 to 2 years old prior to bearing fruit), your apricot tree can do well being deep watered a couple times a month.
-For a watering schedule for fruit bearing apricots, talk to your nursery professional.
+When newly transplanted and young (one to two years old prior to bearing fruit), your apricot tree can do well being deep watered a couple of times a month.
+For a watering schedule for fruit-bearing apricots, talk to your nursery professional.

 The issue of insect control is so technical that I would call your local cooperative extension for information.
 The following information is applicable to the average infestation.

-Home orchard fruit sprays include: Sevin, Malathion, and Plus.
+Home orchard fruit sprays include Sevin, Malathion, and Plus.

 To prevent leaf rollers (insects that eat leaves and cover the leaves with silk), gardeners can use dormant oil for bad infection which result in leaves rolling or eggs visibly deposited on branches.

-Dormant oil refers to an oil that can be sprayed on trees during the dormant season to kill aphids, mites, scale, etc. It is used before the flower buds open..
-Summer or All Season oils and dormant oils come under the rubric of horticultural oils.
-Those insecticides used in summer and all season are lighter oils.
+Dormant oil refers to an oil that can be sprayed on trees during the dormant season to kill aphids, mites, scale, etc. It is used before the flower buds open.
+Summer or all-season oils and dormant oils come under the rubric of horticultural oils.
+Those insecticides used in summer and all seasons are lighter oils.

 Apricot trees can flower as early as January, heralding in springtime.
 They tend to be cold hardy and live a long time.
 Best of all, they produce one of the most delicious and nutritional fruits available today.
-With a little work, you too could be standing in your yard picking a fresh apricot off the tree and munching with pure delight :).
+With a little work, you too could be standing in your yard picking a fresh apricot off the tree and munching with pure delight!

 © 2011 John R Wilsdon